 UNESCO also works through its extensive global education networks including:

-- UNESCO Associated Schools Projects Network – ASPnet – a network of over 10.000 schools worldwide
+- UNESCO Associated Schools Network – ASPnet – A network of over 11,500 ASPnet member schools in 182 countries

 - UNITWIN - UNESCO’s network of over 700 higher education and research institutions in 128 countries

 - The UNEVOC Network, UNESCO’s exclusive global platform for Technical and Vocational Education and Training (TVET), International Centre for Technical and Vocational Education and Training Network

 - IBE Community of Practice in Curriculum Development